voxeet/comms-sdk-dotnet/Readme.md

 }
 ```

-**NOTE:** The SDK is fully asynchronous, so all methods can throw the [DolbyIOException](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/DolbyIOException).
+**NOTE:** The SDK is fully asynchronous, and all methods can throw the [DolbyIOException](https://dolbyio.github.io/comms-sdk-dotnet/documentation/api/DolbyIO.Comms.DolbyIOException.html).

 ### 2. Register event handlers